shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-conversion-pixel.md

 ---
-title : Monetize Invest - Create a Conversion Pixel description : Learn how a conversion pixel can be used to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase.
+title : Microsoft Invest - Create a Conversion Pixel description : Learn how a conversion pixel can be used to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase.
 ---

-# Create a conversion pixel in Monetize Invest
+# Create a conversion pixel in Microsoft Invest

 A conversion pixel is used to track user actions in response to an advertiser's creatives, such as registering at a site or making a